Academic Support Services

 Our dedicated librarians can provide expert-level research assistance in-person, via phone, email or in a virtual online environment.
 Additionally, our Help Desk, located in Ryan Library, is your go-to for any technology challenges – forgotten passwords, getting connected to the internet, and more!

-The Iona College Libraries include:
+The Iona University Libraries include:

 - Ryan Library, which houses the bulk of Iona's 250,000 volume print collection.
 It also contains multiple, comfortable study spaces for individual or group work.